Home | Send Feedback | Share on Bluesky |

 We start with the REST service implementation and let a generator create the OpenAPI specification file.

-Then we feed this specification into a code generator that produces TypeScript/Angular code.
-And finally, we use the generated code in an Ionic application to consume the REST services.
+Then, we feed this specification into a code generator that produces TypeScript/Angular code.
+Finally, we use the generated code in an Ionic application to consume the REST services.

 When everything is set up, we first create a POJO that represents a todo record.